| | | |

 Instant Pot 5 minutes COPYRIGHT © 2017 COOKING WITH CURLS

-When it beeps do not turn off your Instant Pot.
+Once the cooking time is up, do not turn off your Instant Pot.
 VERY carefully turn the knob to release the steam.
 Have a dish towel handy to toss on top of the knob if the soup starts spewing out the top!!
-Turn the knob to stop the release, wait a few seconds, then carefully turn the knob again to release the remaining pressure.
-If you hear a gurgling noise, turn off the pressure!!

 Instant Pot Cheddar-Ale Soup recipe cheese COPYRIGHT © 2017 COOKING WITH CURLS